almostengr/almostengrwebsite/docs/portfolio.md

 Using data from the National Weather Service reduces the cost to get a FarmOS installation going as temperature, rain, humidity and other sensors do not have to be purchased.
 Furthermore, it reduces the maintenance costs by reducing the amount of infrastructure required to maintain the farm or garden.

-Read more about this project on its
+Read more about this project on its project page at
-<a href="https://github.com/almostengr/farmosnws" target="_blank">project page</a>.
+<a href="https://github.com/almostengr/farmosnws" target="_blank">https://github.com/almostengr/farmosnws</a>.

 ## Black Box Operations